Search

 c.
 Keeper of the Plate: all silver plate, including medallions; and

 d.
-Fellow Librarian, who may delegate decisions to the Librarian: all books and other related Library; and the College, through any of the above bodies or officers or others, may seek information and guarantees about the provenance of all donations, and use that information or its failure to be provided in deciding whether to accept an item.
+Fellow Librarian, who may delegate decisions to the Librarian: all books and other items related to the Library; and the College, through any of the above bodies or officers or others, may seek information and guarantees about the provenance of all donations, and use that information or its failure to be provided in deciding whether to accept an item.

 a. significant historical and cultural value;